All Products

 Important

 Enabling SSL encryption restarts the cluster.
-We recommend that you perform this operation during off-peak hours.
+Perform this operation during off-peak hours.

-2. In the navigation pane on the left, choose Settings and Management > Security.
+2. In the left-side navigation pane, choose Settings and Management > Security.

 3. On the SSL Settings tab, click the slider next to SSL Status to enable SSL encryption.